rivethealth/denorm/README.md

 ## Limitations

-Note that PostgreSQL identifiers are limited to 63 characters.
-Denorm mangles names for generated objects, so long IDs and table names may run into this limit.
+Denorm mangles names for generated objects, Long IDs and table names may run into the PostgreSQL limit of 63 characters for identifiers.